Compassionate grief counselling to help you navigate loss, change, and life after bereavement – online, at your own pace

 You don’t have to navigate grief alone

-Whether your loss is recent or many years ago, support is available when you feel ready to take the next step.
+Whether your loss is recent or something you have carried for many years, support is available when you feel ready to take the next step.

 What clients say

-When you are ready, you are welcome to take the next step.
+When you feel ready, you are welcome to take the next step.